i05nagai/memorandum/language/english_speaking.md

 * repatriation
 * repatriate
 * commencement
+    * the beginning of sth
+    * A commencement is also a ceremony which students formally receive their diplomats
+* claw
+    * one of the sharp, curved nails at the end of each of the toes of some animals and birds
+    * to cut esp. flesh with calws
+    * Someone who claws his or her way somewhere uses a lot of effort to achieve something
+        * The team trailed, 24–13, after one quarter but clawed to 26–18 by halftime.
+    * claw your way
     * claw back
         * clawback
             * a situation in which a government or company takes back money that it has already paid
             * A Parliamentary motion called for the clawback of tax credit overpayments
             * a clawback clause/provision
                 * Company clawback provisions would force executives who commit fraud to return bonuses and pay
             * a gradual increase in the price of a share after it has gone down
                 * The airline managed a clawback of 4.1% of Monday's 7% fall.
             * an offer to investors who already own shares in a company the right to buy some of the shares that it has offered to new investors
                 * New shares were placed on a 6% discount to the market price, with a clawback to existing company shareholders.
 * disburse
 * property
     * viewings